Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - a portable air tank for brad nailer

 Using a Portable Air Tank For Nail Gun – Example

 “I do a lot of woodwork around the building, and that work often involves using a brad nailer,” says Mr. Jim Graham.

-A brad is a small, thin, tapered nail that is often used for attaching wood trim.
-A brad nailer is an air operated nail gun that is built to handle brads.
+Brad is a small, thin, tapered nail that is often used for attaching wood trim.
+A brad nailer is an air-operated nail gun that is built to handle brads.

-Brads are purchased from almost any major hardware store, in a variety of lengths, and come in boxes containing “bars” of brads which fit into the brad nailer compressed air gun.
+Brads are purchased from almost any major hardware store, in a variety of lengths, and come in boxes containing “bars” of brads that fit into the brad nailer compressed air gun.

 A brad nailer is a nifty air tool.
 It is a pneumatically operated nail gun designed to drive the brad into the woodwork each time the gun lever is pressed, and do so leaving a minimal or no footprint on the wood trim.